GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

       - sudo certbot renew -q
       - If using the custom location it's
         - sudo certbot renew --config-dir /projects/ssl -q
+          - If it wont let you because of a port being in use do this
+            - sudo netstat -tlnp | grep port#
+            - sudo systemctl stop service_using_port
+            - sudo certbot renew --config-dir /projects/ssl -q
+              - Remove the -q flag if you want to see details
+            - sudo systemctl start service_you_stopped
+      - You can also check current certificates with this
+        - sudo certbot certificates
     - If you ever need to update certbot run
       - sudo /opt/certbot/bin/pip install --upgrade certbot
     - You can view certificates with this command